-To this viewer, the inclusion of women wouldn’t have been any more tokenistic than having Fintan O’Toole as the main analyst could be seen as a tactical effort to give the film broader respectability.
+To this viewer, the inclusion of women would not have felt any more tokenistic than having Fintan O’Toole as the main analyst could be seen as a tactical effort to give the film broader respectability.
 Instead there is an entire male cast of historians, commentators, former politicians, and political analysts.

 More critically, Byrne appears to ignore the finer aspects of his own film.
 For there are women everywhere throughout it, if silenced by the sound of men talking.
-So we do not hear the bin-lids they bang, nor their cries of grief at funerals, nor the stomp of their feet as they march in mandatory black berets and matching shades, nor their tearing down of corrugated iron surrounding the H-Blocks that contributed significantly to the eventual end of the Hunger Strikes seven months and 10 dead men after they started.
+So we do not hear the bin-lids we see them banging, nor their muffled cries of grief at funerals, nor the spoken-over stomp of their feet as they march in mandatory black berets and matching shades, nor their tearing down of corrugated iron surrounding the H-Blocks in an act which precipitated the eventual end of the Hunger Strikes seven months and 10 dead men after they started.
 Backroom strategists remain out of view.

 As Bernadette McAliskey remarked only last week during a discussion on women in history: “history is what it says it is”.

-An examination of war doesn’t require the insertion of female voices into the story.
-They have always been in the middle of it.
-Feeling the impact of it more keenly than most.
+An examination of war doesn’t require the insertion of female voices into the story for they are always to be found in the centre of it; feeling the impact of it more keenly than most.